twixlyhq/extensions/README.md

-# Use these extensions in the Twixly Management App
+# Extensions to be used in the Twixly Management App

 This document describes the extensions that is available to be used in the Twixly Management App.